brentthayer1/capstone1/README.md

 ### energy: Energy is a measure from 0.0 to 1.0 and represents a perceptual measure of intensity and activity.
 ![energy](/images/energy.png)

+### liveness: Detects the presence of an audience in the recording from 0.0 to 1.0.
 ![liveness](/images/liveness.png)

-liveness: Detects the presence of an audience in the recording from 0.0 to 1.0.
+### loudness: The overall loudness of a track in decibels (dB) between -60 and 0 db.
 ![loudness](/images/loudness.png)

-loudness: The overall loudness of a track in decibels (dB) between -60 and 0 db.
+### tempo: The overall estimated tempo of a track in beats per minute (BPM).
 ![tempo](/images/tempo.png)

-tempo: The overall estimated tempo of a track in beats per minute (BPM).
+### valence: A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 ![valence](/images/valence.png)

-valence: A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.

-- To look into this further, I decided to use the Spearman Correlation testing method to assesses how well the relationship between two attributes can be described.
+- To look into these correlations further, I decided to use the Spearman Correlation testing method to assess how well the relationship between two attributes can be described.
 I found the following correlations with popularity:

     - Loudness-
         - Correlation of 0.263, with a p-value of 0.0.